tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 `onItemAction` is called when a menu item is clicked.
 The callback function is passed the split button's API and the *value* of the selected menu item.
 Nothing should be returned.
 The example calls `editor.insertContent(value)` to insert the *value* into the editor's content.

 The `fetch` function is called whenever the split button's drop-down menu is opened.
 It is a function that takes a callback and passes it an array of menu items to be rendered in the button's drop-down menu.
 This allows for asynchronous fetching of the menu items.
-See the [menu items](LINK) documentation for more details on how menu items should be specified.

 ### Menu button